garlicoin-project/Garlicoin-Bible/Windows/GPU_Mining_Nvidia.md

 If you had been there when we mined 16778 you would get payout at 16878

-TLDR: If you’re mining in a pool and you’re not seeing your coins in your wallet, just wait a bit!
+TLDR: If youï¿½re mining in a pool and youï¿½re not seeing your coins in your wallet, just wait a bit!